 - The Safe Medicate examination examinations in BN (Hons) programmes will be set as pass/fail with a pass rate of 80%, 90% and 100% respectively for level 4, 5 and 6.
-Resits must also achieve 80%, 90% and 100% for the respective years.
+Re-sits must also achieve 80%, 90% and 100% for the respective years.
 A refer in the Safe Medicate examination or the portfolio element will not cap the rest of the module. - BN (Hons) students will be allowed two attempts at each module in each level of study, but only one third attempt at one module at that level will be allowed, at the discretion of the Assessment board.
-This excludes the Safe Medicate examination in each year of the programme, where three attempts will be allowed. - There are no compensatory passes in the BN (Hons) programmes due to professional body requirements, and all assessment elements of each module must be passed. - BN (Hons) students have to pass all elements of assessment by the end of each academic year (part one, two and three of programme), before progressing into the next part of the programmes unless exceptional circumstances exist, when they will be permitted until end of the first module in the next part of programme in which to retrieve trailed modules. - BN (Hons) students will have the opportunity to re-attempt any referred modules within the academic year before progression is denied. - Feedback on assessed work will be provided within four weeks of submission - Any work submitted, however competent from an academic viewpoint, which omits or includes information which would indicate unsafe practice by the student or in any way breaches confidentiality will be deemed a 'refer'. - Timing of feedback and release of assessment results for modules Foundations of Health and Wellbeing level 4 end of part one (NUR 419), Promoting Health Behaviours end of part two (NUR 517) & Leading and Managing Nursing Care end of part three (NUR 621) to be separated from the practice portfolio component.
+This excludes the Safe Medicate examination in each Part of the programme, where three attempts will be allowed. - There are no compensatory passes in the BN (Hons) programmes due to professional body requirements, and all assessment elements of each module must be passed. - BN (Hons) students have to pass all elements of assessment by the end of each academic level (part one, two and three of programme), before progressing into the next part of the programmes unless exceptional circumstances exist, when they will be permitted until end of the first module in the next part of programme in which to retrieve trailed modules. - BN (Hons) students will have the opportunity to re-attempt any referred modules within the academic year before progression is denied. - Feedback on assessed work will be provided within four weeks of submission - Any work submitted, however competent from an academic viewpoint, which omits or includes information which would indicate unsafe practice by the student or in any way breaches confidentiality will be deemed a 'refer'. - Timing of feedback and release of assessment results for modules Foundations of Health and Wellbeing level 4 end of part one (NUR 419), Promoting Health

+Behaviours end of part two (NUR 517) & Leading and Managing Nursing Care end of part three (NUR 621) to be separated from the practice portfolio component.
 Marks for the above modules will be presented at the appropriate assessment board, with marks for portfolio element being recorded as a 'technical defer' at this board.
 This will enable students to have the resit opportunity prior to the board at the end of each part of the programme.
-The pass/fail for portfolio element of the above modules will only be presented at the end board of each part of the programme. - The level 6 prescribing exam in Leading and Managing Nursing Care module must be passed at 80% - The University regulations for 40 credit modules at level 4, 5 & 6 in terms of weighting for overall learning hours, contact learning hours and independent learning hours will be superseded by professional body requirements of 2300 hours theoretical and 2300 hours of clinical practice over the 3 years (the programme consists of three 40 credit modules in each part of the programme, equalling 9 modules in total)- this will result in each 40 credit module being 262.5hours multiplied by 9 modules is 2362.5 which allows slight slippage of 62.5 hours over required 2300. - Recognised prior learning (RPL) is permitted for non-registered nurses if it is capable of being mapped to the Standards of proficiency for registered nurses (NMC 2018), programme outcomes and complies with Article 31 (3) of Directive 2005/36/EC, in accordance with the part they are wishing to RPL and will be no more than 50% of programme (for NMC registered nurses this may be more than 50%).
+The pass/fail for portfolio element of the above modules will only be presented at the end board of each part of the programme.

+- The level 6 prescribing exam in Leading and Managing Nursing Care module must be passed at 80% - The University regulations for 40 credit modules at level 4, 5 & 6 in terms of weighting for overall learning hours, contact learning hours and independent learning hours will be superseded by professional body requirements of 2300 hours theoretical and 2300 hours of clinical practice over the 3 years of the full time programme or 4.5 years part time (the programme consists of three 40 credit modules in each part of the programme, equalling 9 modules in total) - Recognised prior learning (RPL) is permitted for non-registered nurses if it is capable of being mapped to the Standards of proficiency for registered nurses (NMC 2018), programme outcomes and complies with Article 31 (3) of Directive 2005/36/EC, in accordance with the part they are wishing to RPL and will be no more than 50% of programme (for NMC registered nurses this may be more than 50%).